not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## time-scale

 The *time-scale* object defines how certain timing calculations should be performed for a [timeline](#timeline).
-Although the properties of a *time-scale* are all optional, if a *time-scale* is added to a *timeline* then at least one of `sample-rate` or `bpm` must be provided.
+Although the properties of a *time-scale* are all optional, if a *time-scale* is added to a *timeline* then at least one of `sample-rate` or `bpm` must be present.

 ### sample-rate

 Using samples is the most fine-grained scale to specify timing within TimeSeq.
-Since VCV Rack allows the active sample rate to be changed, the exact sample rate at which the script will be running may however not be known in advance.
-The `sample-rate` property allows you to specify that any *segment*s in this *timeline* that use `samples` for their `duration` have been configured to run at the specified sample rate.
-When parsing the script, TimeSeq will remap the provided duration of these *segment*s so that they will last as long as they would have under the specified *sample-rate* E.g. if `sample-rate` is set to 48000, but VCV Rack is running a 96000 (96Khz) sample rate, a *segment* with a 250 samples duration will instead last 500 samples (since there are double the amount of samples per second).
+However, since VCV Rack allows the active sample rate to be changed, the exact sample rate at which the script will be running may not be known in advance.
+The `sample-rate` property allows you to specify that any *segment*s in this *timeline* that use `samples` for their `duration` have been configured assuming that they are running at the specified sample rate.
+When parsing the script, TimeSeq will remap the provided duration of these *segment*s so that they will last as long as they would have under the specified *sample-rate* E.g. if `sample-rate` is set to 48000, but VCV Rack is running a 96000 (96Khz) sample rate, a *segment* with a 250 samples duration will instead last 500 samples (since there are double the amount of samples per second at 96Khz when compared to the expected 48Khz).

 Note that sample rate recalculation can not make a segment shorter then one sample.
-A *segment* can never last less then one sample.
+If the sample duration recalculation of a *segment* goes below one sample, it will instead last one sample.

 ## Beats per Minute and Beats per Bar